[Update] What Basic Benefits Must a Company Provide Employees?

 Other job perquisites are at the discretion of the employer.
-These can include paid leave, life and disability insurance, 401(k) retirement savings plans, education assistance, wellness programs and child care assistance.
+These can include paid vacation life and disability insurance (in some states, short-term disability leave is mandatory), 401(k) retirement savings plans, education assistance, wellness programs, and child care assistance.

 From the employee's perspective, basic benefits can be invaluable.
-Although many Americans today may take Social Security, Medicare, unemployment and workers' compensation insurance for granted, these forms of assistance and compensation have been established for less than two generations.
-Not so long ago, wage-earners only earned wages, nothing more.
+Although many Americans today may take Social Security, Medicare, unemployment, and worker's compensation insurance for granted, these forms of assistance and compensation have been established for less than two generations.
+Prior wage earners only earned wages, nothing more.
 In that context, basic benefits are a big deal.